saurus/Buoyancy/README.md

 A few debugging features are present: a green plane showing the local water surface and a yellow triangle (well, a narrow prism) pointing to the calculated centroid.

 Rendering the shape below the water can be activated: this is implemented in the file [GMeshInstance.gd](./GMeshInstance.gd).
 The water wave can alse be hidden, to allow a better view of the reference plane and the buoyancy mesh.

 Using the nice DebugDraw https://github.com/RBerezkin/Test_DebugDraw/, there's an option to enable viewing some vectors (plane normal, up vector, interpolated normal, buoyancy force).

+## Next Steps

+The final effect is good, but not perfect: the main source of nuisance ist the unrealistic drag.
+I try to account for the different drag of air and water (see [FloatingBody.gd](./FloatingBody.gd), function `_integrate_forces`, where I try to calculate an interpolated damp value), but the linear function is not even slightly good, because draw is not dependent on volume, but on the surface moving against the water, just try moving your open hand on the water with the palm first, and then with a cutting-like movement, to see the difference.

+To fix this, using the damp functions in Godot is not enough, as the drag depends on the object's position and movement's direction.